ruby-processing/propane/_posts/2021-01-25-getting-os-arm64.md

 #### Native Support ####

 It is quite possible that P2D and P3D sketches won't run in Rosetta emulation of Intel on Mac Silica.
-But it will there is no need for to follow instructions here.
+But it works OK there is no to follow instructions here.

 #### Java ####